tamoghnokandar/RLVR/README.md

 # Reinforcement Learning from Verifiable Rewards
 In this project, I finetune Qwen3-1.7B model using the Group Relative Policy Optimization (GRPO) algorithm.
 I also use LORA for finetuning.
+The dataset was taken from [dataset](https://huggingface.co/datasets/tm21cy/NYT-Connections)

  Both the installation and training are done in one script.
 ## Training
 ```bash
 bash train.sh